 The Company's anti bribery and corruption policy sets out a definition of bribery and examples of when it may occur.
 A bribe can take a variety of innocuous disguises - from a gift, an offer of entertainment or even making a discreet "facilitation payment" to speed up a process.
 The policy also outlines the Company's procedures for preventing and reporting bribery and corruption.
-The Company recognises that entertainment and gifts are a feature of modern business but they must not be offered, received or carried out in furtherance of giving a bribe.
+The Company recognises that appropriate entertainment and small gifts are a feature of modern business, but they must not be offered, received or carried out in furtherance of securing an illegitimate business advantage.

-Copies of the anti bribery and corruption policy are freely available to all staff, setting out how employees and associated persons should behave and what they should do if confronted with activities that may constitute a bribe.
+Our Anti-Bribery and Corruption policy is freely available to all OnPath People on our intranet and internet sites, setting out how they should behave and what they should do if confronted with activities that may constitute a bribe or corruption.
 Everyone is expected to embrace the policy and use it in all aspects of work.
 Failure to comply with the policy may result in disciplinary action.
 Further, the Company will not do business with any organisation which engages in corrupt activity.